shopperlabs/shopper/packages/admin/docs/content/brands.md

     ```

 ### Components
-By default, Livewire components are not published.
+By default, brands Livewire components are not published.
 To customize components, you must publish them.

 ```bash
 php artisan shopper:component:publish brand
 ```

-This command will publish all Livewire components used for brands management (from pages to form components).
+This command will publish all Livewire components used for brand management (from pages to form components).
 Once you've published the component, you can find it in the `brand.php` locate in the `config/shopper/components` folder.

 ```php